Scripture Reference: Acts 24-26

 - Roll the Gospel Chariot Along

-- Choose songs from a church hymnal with a theme of telling people about Jesus.
+- Choose songs from a church hymnal with the theme of telling people about Jesus.

 - Refer to the Song Page on this website for more options.